Create your own graphic dance memoir with Al Blackstone + Tom Hart

 ABOUT THE WORKSHOP

 Inspired by the power of graphic novels and comic books, this 3-Week Dance Storytelling Workshop will result in the creation of a personal graphic-dance-memoir aka dance comic strip.
 It will entail enhancing technique, developing choreography, photography and videography skills, creating a personal dance comic strip and building long-lasting relationships.
-Mentees will work with choreographer AL BLACKSTONE, author and cartoonist TOM HART, guest teachers, and guest speakers to acquire specific storytelling insight that they can use in their own practices as dancers and makers all while build long lasting relationships in the field.
+Mentees will work with choreographer AL BLACKSTONE, author and cartoonist TOM HART, guest teachers, and guest speakers to acquire specific storytelling insight that they can use in their own practices as dancers and makers all while building long lasting relationships in the field.

 Finished Graphic-Dance-Memoirs will be shared on HAVEN’s website in the new HAVEN Haus Gallery.